 The world-renowned Steirereck restaurant is found here but, perhaps surprisingly, Vienna also boasts Nordic-inspired restaurants as well as super cool Japanese dumpling bars.
 Take a tour of the Opera House, swot up on your Freud before stopping by the museum dedicated to his work, visit the market for foodie gifts for your return.
 It truly does make a perfect weekend away, for young and old.

 Vienna is a handsome, lively city and pleases me exceedingly

-This elegant hotel is situated a mere 5-minute walk from the centre of Kitzbuhel.
-Inspired by old Tyrolean farmhouses, the 170-bedroom hotel boasts a wellness area with indoor pool, spa and popular hotel bar and restaurant.
+This 170-bedroom hotel, situated a mere 5-minute walk from the centre of Kitzbuhel, boasts a wellness area with indoor pool, spa and popular hotel bar and restaurant.
 Inspired by old Tyrolean farmhouses, this elegant retreat combines natural splendour and design.

 The Kristiania is a luxury boutique hotel in one of Austria’s chicest resorts, Lech.
 Less than a 5-minute walk from the centre of town, the hotel has a feel of a private residence with unique individually designed bedrooms, sumptuous après ski lounge with open fireplace and Kaminzimmer restaurant for dinner with over 7,000 bottles in their wine cellar to choose from.
 The small wellness area has a sauna and Jacuzzi with massage treatments on offer.

 Sans Souci is in the arts district of Spittelberg meaning it’s fairly clear of tourists.
 Although the building dates back to 1872, the Yoo group has brought in their contemporary and sleek design throughout.
 With a fully equipped spa with indoor pool, fitness centre and restaurant you have everything you need under one roof.